lightstreams-network/lightchain/README.md

 After you run the command above, the network synchronization will take several minutes.
 So grab a coffee and [request some test tokens](https://discuss.lightstreams.network/t/request-test-tokens/64) while you wait :)

-### Request Free Tokens
+### Request free tokens
-Please sign up to the [Lightstreams Community Forum](https://discuss.lightstreams.network) and [follow the instructions in this thread](https://discuss.lightstreams.network/t/request-test-tokens/64) to obtain free tokens to use in our test network Sirius
+Please sign up to the [Lightstreams Community Forum](https://discuss.lightstreams.network) and [follow the instructions in this thread](https://discuss.lightstreams.network/t/request-test-tokens/64) to obtain free tokens to use in our test network Sirius.

 ### Block explorer
-To check the current state of the `sirius` network a validate the status of your transactions and wallet, you can go to the [lightstreams block explorer](https://explorer.sirius.lightstreams.io/home)
+To see the current state of the `sirius` network and check the status of your transactions, you can go to the [lightstreams block explorer](https://explorer.sirius.lightstreams.io/home)

 #### Available flags